Meghann Shaughnessy: Career

-By July, Shaughnessy's ranking had dropped so low that she was forced to qualify for the Palo Alto tournament.
+By July, her ranking had dropped so low that she was forced to qualify for the Palo Alto tournament.
 She qualified, and then surprised fifth seed Vera Zvonareva in the first round, before losing to Daniela Hantuchová in the second round.
-A back injury forced her to withdraw from tournaments in Carlsbad, California and Los Angeles.
+A back injury forced her to withdraw from tournaments in Carlsbad and Los Angeles.
 As a wildcard in New Haven, she defeated No. 9 seed Nathalie Dechy for the first time in ten attempts, before losing to doubles partner Anna-Lena Grönefeld in the second round.
 In the opening round of the US Open, Shaughnessy led 16-year-old Sesil Karatantcheva 6–3, 5–2 and held two match points, before losing 6–3, 5–7, 5–7.

 However, on March 24, 2006, Shaughnessy beat No. 3 seed Justine Henin 7–5, 6–4 in the second round of the NASDAQ-100 Open in Miami.
 She then won a WTA-level event in Rabat, beating eighth seeded Martina Suchá in three sets.
 It was her fourth tour title.
 She became the first American to win a WTA-level title as well as the first to reach a WTA final in 2006.
 Shaughnessy afterwards reached the second round at Istanbul, beating third seeded Anna Chakvetadze in the first round.
-She then fell in the first round in the French Open to top-seeded Amélie Mauresmo, 4–6, 4–6.
+She then fell in the first round of the French Open to top-seeded Amélie Mauresmo, 4–6, 4–6.

 The next year, she faced the previous year's runner-up, Svetlana Kuznetsova, in the second round of the French Open.
 Shaughnessy raced into a 5–0 lead in the first set, and in the sixth game held three set points on Kuznetsova's serve.
 However, Kuznetsova saved them all, won the game and recovered to clinch the set on a tie-break, before winning the second set 6–3.

 Shaughnessy then concentrated on doubles, and regularly partnered with fellow American Bethanie Mattek-Sands.
-The pair reached the doubles finals of the 2011 Indian Wells Masters, by successively defeating Alisa Kleybanova & Yan Zi, Raquel Kops-Jones & Abigail Spears, Liezel Huber & Nadia Petrova and Victoria Azarenka & Maria Kirilenko, but lost to Sania Mirza and Elena Vesnina in the finals.
+The pair reached the doubles finals of the 2011 Indian Wells Open, by successively defeating Alisa Kleybanova & Yan Zi, Raquel Kops-Jones & Abigail Spears, Liezel Huber & Nadia Petrova and Victoria Azarenka & Maria Kirilenko, but lost to Sania Mirza and Elena Vesnina in the finals.